 Learning a new skill forces multiple areas of your brain to work out.
 You could learn to cook, pick up a new instrument or even build a ship inside a bottle.
 All these things and more will challenge your brain and give you something new and fun to figure out.

-Make simple changes
+Make simple changes to your habits

-We might age, but our minds can stay young with easy and simple changes to our routines.
+We might age, but our minds can stay young with easy and simple changes to our habits and routines.
 Go to a different grocery store and walk the unfamiliar aisles, use your non-dominant hand to brush your teeth or drive or walk a new route.
 These can help challenge your brain and shake it awake from its comfortable and automatic routines.

-Play games
+Play games that tease the brain

 Food for your brain